-We acknowledge that, in collaboration with our various stakeholders, Peabody has a responsibility to reduce our GHG emissions to fulfill our company's ambition of achieving net-zero emissions by 2050.
-We commit to establish and report out on specific, measurable short-term targets that will move us along the path to this ambition.
-Our first incremental target is to reduce our Scope 1 and Scope 2 GHG emissions by 15 percent by 2026 from our 2018 base.
+In collaboration with our stakeholders, Peabody has a responsibility to reduce our GHG emissions to fulfill our company ambition of achieving net-zero emissions by 2050.
+We commit to establish and report out on specific, measurable short-term targets that will move us along the path to this ambition, while supporting the technology and innovation necessary for long-term success.
+Our first incremental target is to reduce our Scope 1 and Scope 2 GHG emissions by 15 percent by 2026 from our 2018 baseline.